What is a conservation area?

 In exercising Conservation Area controls, local planning authorities are required to pay special attention to the desirability of preserving or enhancing the character or appearance of the Conservation Area.
 Therefore within a Conservation Area we have extra controls over the following:

-Conservation Area consent is needed for demolition of a building, or even parts of it.
+Planning permission is needed for "relevant demolition".
 The application forms and guidance can be found on-line under Planning Application Forms.
 Generally we view an application from the stand point of trying to retain the building so a strong case needs to be made for its demolition.
-There are no fees for this application and there is a right of appeal against refusal.

 In a Conservation Area, you need planning permission for changes to buildings which would normally be permitted.
 Changes requiring consent include: